Israel Taft: Early life and marriage

 Israel Taft is an early American pioneer.
 He was the son of Robert Taft Jr., and grandson of Robert Taft Sr., the first American Taft, of the famous Taft family.

 Israel lived his life in the western part of Mendon, Massachusetts, following the King Philip's War.
 This part of town later became the town of Uxbridge.
 Israel had nineteen children, two significant of whom were Hannah and Samuel Taft.
 In 1789, Samuel was the proprietor of a tavern in Uxbridge.
 This tavern is now known as Samuel Taft House.
 Newly elected President of the United States, George Washington, stayed one evening with Samuel Taft and his family.

-Significance in history
+Significance

 Israel's father, Robert Taft Jr. was a founder and founding Selectman on the first Board of Selectmen, of the colonial town of Uxbridge, in Worcester County, Massachusetts.
 The town of Uxbridge was incorporated as a separate town from Mendon in 1727.
 Robert Taft Jr., was the first known elected political figure in the famous Taft family, a dynasty in American politics.
 Robert Taft Jr., was a prominent citizen of Mendon and Uxbridge.
 He died in Uxbridge, Worcester County, in 1748.
 His descendants number among well-known Americans and political figures, especially among the Taft family in Ohio.